top of page

 A child of creative parents, I was taught to sketch by my mom at an early age, learned how to pound nails and cut wood in my Dad's workshop, spent many hours scavenging the neighborhood with my brother for wood and wheels to build go-carts, and learned to paint still life in oils with my Aunt Helen when she visited.
 My childhood could best be described as a time of constantly thinking up new things to make, and not much has changed.

-Stepping back from deadlines to raise my family, I discovered that creativity is not only something you do, it is who you are.
+Over the years, I have discovered that creativity is not only something you do, it is who you are.
 During that time, pastels and watercolors were traded for broken pieces of vintage china and jewelry, glass, rocks and small treasures to work with.
-I also began to teach art to my own kids which blossomed into classes for other children, and found that I love to teach.
+I am loving mosaic.

-My quest to produce abstract work continues, and mosaic has become a wonderful bridge.
 Pieces of glass and china and found objects do not lend themselves to detail or realism.
 I have discovered that my goal is to learn to play and not work so hard at making art.
 Mosaic and jewelry have been a happy medium- or bridge- for me to loosen up and have fun creating.
-And finally, after several years of attending workshops, I am beginning to enjoy painting abstract though it's still a bit of a battle.
+And finally, after several years of attending workshops, I am beginning to enjoy painting abstract, though it's still a bit of a challenge.

 I want to do them all... to experiment and try new things combined with the old.